🛠 Boot Fix

 Run Startup Repair

-Windows includes a built-in repair tool for boot issues.
+Windows includes an automatic repair tool for startup issues.

 05